Last Updated on

 Cut it into cubes and fry in some butter in a skillet.
 Once the cubes are browned, add some well-beaten eggs to the pan and cook until the eggs are done for a filling breakfast.

 Use it for stuffing pork chops.
 I don’t mention stuffing chicken or turkey because I don’t like to place anything I intend to eat inside poultry.
 The risk for foodborne illness is too high for me.
-This cornbread recipe is a bit sweet and there is some serious debate about putting sweet cornbread into the stuffing.
+You could use it for cornbread stuffing but this recipe is a bit sweet and there is some serious debate about putting sweet cornbread into the stuffing.

 Southern Sweet Cornbread